netvl/scala-guidelines/Readme.md

 }
 ```

-Because of the exhaustiveness analysis, such pattern matches will make sure that you didn't forget to check any variants of an ADT.
+Because of the exhaustiveness analysis, such pattern matches will make sure that you didn't forget to check any variants of an ADT: if for some reason you didn't check a value of a sum type for one of its variants, it would be a compiler error.

 #### Sum types declarations